4GeeksAcademy/NLP-project-tutorial/README.md

 ## 🚛 How to deliver this project

-Once you are finished creating your URL spam detector, make sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.
+Once you are finished creating your URL spam classifier, make sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.

 ## 📝 Instructions